Is dropshipping worth it in 2020? Can using AliExpress and Shopify to dropship still be profitable and worth doing? We...

 The more effort entrepreneurs put into optimising their dropshipping business, the higher their margins will be.
 This generally takes time, and developing a dropshiping store into a brand can help with this - allowing more effective leveraging of organic traffic from Pinterest, Instagram, Facebook and YouTube.

+So, is drop shipping worth it?
+We hope that after reading this article the answer is clear.
 This article offered an overview of the biggest positives and negatives of the dropshipping business model as it stands in 2020.
 At SaleSource we believe the benefits of the dropshipping business model far outweigh the few challenges, but we leave readers to make up their own mind.

 If you found this article useful, please share it with someone who may be interested - we leave readers with a curated list of the main benefits of dropshipping: